Osaterone acetate: Generic names

 Osaterone acetate is the generic name of the drug.
 Osaterone is the INN of the deacetylated parent compound.

 Brand names

-Osaterone acetate is marketed under the brand name Ypozane by Virbac.
+Osaterone acetate is marketed under the brand name Ypozane by Virbac throughout the European Union.

-Availability

-Osaterone acetate is available widely throughout Europe, including in Belgium, Finland, France, Germany, Italy, the Netherlands, Norway, Poland, Sweden, Switzerland, and the United Kingdom.

 Research

 Osaterone acetate was also investigated in Japan in the treatment of prostate cancer and BPH in humans but was ultimately never marketed for such purposes.